delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

 the "trunk" branch (development branch) or one of the stable releases listed in the "tags" branch.

-Ready zipped source code archives of the current release and earlier versions can be downloaded from the CodeSnip Files page on SourceForge.net at: https://sourceforge.net/projects/codesnip/files/
+Ready zipped source code archives of the current release and some earlier versions can be downloaded from the CodeSnip Files page on SourceForge.net at: https://sourceforge.net/projects/codesnip/files/

 Available source code is released under the Mozilla Public license (see